vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 -   `{Function} handler` — Event handler function.
 -   `{Object} [handlerCtx]` — Context of the event handler function.
 If omitted, the handler function executes in the context of the block instance where the event occurred.

-**Example:** During initialization of the `menu` block instance, it subscribes to the `click` BEM event on all links (instances of the `link` block) in the scope of the block DOM node (`this.domElem`).
+**Example:** During initialization of the `menu` block instance, it subscribes to the `click` BEM event on all links (instances of the `link` block) in the scope of the block's DOM node (`this.domElem`).
 The current block instance is passed as the handler function context.

 ```js
 modules.define('menu', ['i-bem__dom', 'link'], function(provide, BEMDOM, Link) {